donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Your files are uploaded in "YOUR_UPLOAD_DIR / profiles / ID_OF_USER" folder.

 == Changelog ==

+= 1.5.5.5 =
+* Solved error when showing age instead of birthdate.

 = 1.5.5.4 =
 * Just added a FAQ section in readme to help with frequently asked questions.